 Previously, Mr. Bright was Vice President, Global Sales and Marketing, and Vice President, Brachytherapy, at Oncura (A GE Healthcare business).
 He is an Applied Biology graduate of the University of Greenwich in London, UK.

-In addition to his role as Founder and Chief Medical Officer, Dr. Frank is an Associate Professor of Radiation Oncology at the University of Texas MD Anderson Cancer Center (UTMDACC).
-He is the head of the Prostate Brachytherapy program, the Proton Center Medical Director, and the Director of Advanced Technologies at UTMDACC.
-He is a board member for the American Brachytherapy Society, serves on the editorial board for the International Journal of Brachytherapy, and is an associate senior editor for the parent journal for the field of radiation oncology, the International Journal of Radiation Oncology, Biology, and Physics.
+In addition to his role as Founder and Chief Medical Officer, Dr. Frank is a Professor, Radiation Oncology, Deputy Division Head, Strategic Programs and Medical Director, Proton Therapy Center at the University of Texas MD Anderson Cancer Center (UTMDACC).
+He is also the head of their Prostate Brachytherapy program.
+He is the President of the American Brachytherapy Society, serves on the editorial board for the International Journal of Brachytherapy, and is an associate senior editor for the parent journal for the field of radiation oncology, the International Journal of Radiation Oncology, Biology, and Physics.
 He has served as the quality assurance expert for prostate brachytherapy for national cooperative group clinical trials in prostate brachytherapy funded by the National Institutes of Health and National Cancer Institute, and he is the quality assurance brachytherapy expert for the MD Anderson Physicians Network.